Leela-Lee/down-syndrome-detection/README.md

-# Prenatal Down Syndrome Detection via Nuchal Translucency Analysis in Fetal Ultrasound
+# Deep Learning-Based Classification and Detection of Nuchal Translucency in Prenatal Ultrasound Images

-> **A two-stage deep learning pipeline for automated Nuchal Translucency (NT) region detection and Down Syndrome risk classification in first-trimester fetal ultrasound images.**
+> **A two-stage deep learning pipeline for automated Nuchal Translucency (NT) detection and Down Syndrome risk classification in first-trimester fetal ultrasound images.**

 ---

 ## Abstract

 Down Syndrome (Trisomy 21) is one of the most common chromosomal abnormalities.
-Nuchal Translucency (NT) measurement during the first trimester is the standard prenatal screening marker, but manual assessment is time-consuming, operator-dependent, and inaccessible in low-resource settings.
+Nuchal Translucency (NT) — a fluid-filled space at the back of a fetus's neck — is the standard first-trimester prenatal screening marker, measured via ultrasound between 11–14 weeks of pregnancy.
+Manual NT assessment is time-consuming, operator-dependent, and inaccessible in resource-limited settings.

 This project presents a two-stage deep learning pipeline:

-1. **Stage 1 — NT Detection:** YOLOv8n object detection localises the NT region in raw fetal ultrasound images — **96% bounding-box accuracy**
+1. **Stage 1 — Classification:** A custom CNN classifies fetal ultrasound planes as *Standard* or *Non-Standard* — **89% accuracy**
-2. **Stage 2 — Risk Classification:** A custom CNN classifies the NT plane as *Standard* (normal) or *Non-Standard* (abnormal/DS risk) — **90% classification accuracy**
+2. **Stage 2 — NT Detection:** YOLOv8 object detection localises the NT bounding box — **mAP@0.5: 96.8%, Precision: 94.6%, Recall: 95.7%**

-The system assists clinicians by providing fast, automated, and reproducible NT assessment — reducing operator dependency and enabling broader prenatal screening access.
+YOLOv8 outperforms YOLOv5 on all detection metrics, and the full pipeline assists clinicians in automated, reproducible prenatal NT assessment.

 ---